iollama/esp32-ai-course/voice_agent/readme.md

 ### Why ESP32-audioI2S Library?

 This library dramatically simplifies the project by providing:
-- Direct OpenAI TTS integration via `audio.openai_speech()` method
+- File-based audio playback via `audio.connecttoFS()` method
 - Automatic format detection and decoding (MP3, AAC, FLAC, WAV)
-- Built-in streaming buffer management
+- Built-in buffer management for smooth playback
 - No manual PCM data handling required
 - Dedicated audio task for smooth playback

-Without this library, you'd need to manually handle MP3 decoding, buffer management, and streaming - adding significant complexity.
+**Note**: The speaker test uses file-based playback instead of streaming (`audio.openai_speech()`) for more reliable playback of large audio files.
+TTS audio is downloaded to FFat filesystem first, then played from the local file.

 ### Multi-Core Architecture